 Excise duty is an indirect tax levied by the government of the country on the manufactured goods and services.
-And sales tax is paid by the consumer of the goods.
-In this blog, we shall discuss excise duty meaning, sales tax meaning, and the difference between the two.
+Whereas, a sales tax is paid by the consumer of the goods.

 What is Excise Duty?

 The excise duty tax can be defined as the duty or tax levied by the government.
 This duty is collected on the goods and services produced within India.

 The manufacturer of good is responsible for the excise duty payment when the finished goods are transferred to the market from the production house.

 The end-user of the product is not liable to pay the taxes but only the manufacturer.
 So, it is also called as manufacturing or production tax as well.

 Notably, many people misjudge excise tax for customs duty.
 Customs duty is levied on the goods produced abroad whereas excise tax is levied on the goods produced within the country.

 Excise duty in India is an indirect tax, and a few goods are exempted from this duty.
 There are three types of excise duty in India:

 - Basic Excise Duty: BED or basic excise duty is charged on all the goods except sale.
 Salt comes under the Central Excises and Salt Act, 1944.
 Its tax rates are specified in the Central Excise Tariff Act, 1985.

 - Special Excise Duty: it is charged on all the goods on which the basic excise duty is levied.